-Charles Walker, (RN) SS.1069, HMS Good Hope
+Charles Walker, Able Seaman (RN) SS.1069, HMS Good Hope

-Lost at sea 1st November 1914 in the Pacific Ocean off Coronel, Chile, aged 29
+Lost at sea 1st November 1914 in the Pacific Ocean off Coronel, Chile, aged 31

 Charles joined the Royal Navy on 8th September 1905 for 5+7 years of service (5 years service, followed by 7 years in the reserve).
 He was described as being 5 feet 7¾ inches tall, chest 36¾ inches, brown hair and eyes, with a fresh complexion, two scars on his forehead and one on his left knee.
+Charles was recorded as being born in 1885; it’s not known whether he gave the wrong age or if it was a clerical error.
 He completed his five years of service with a ‘Very Good’ character reference and transferred to the Royal Naval Reserve on 8th September 1910.

-Stoker Charles Walker was lost at sea and has no known grave.
+Able Seaman Charles Walker was lost at sea and has no known grave.
 He is commemorated on Panel 2 of the Portsmouth Naval Memorial and the Commonwealth War Graves Commission holds casualty details for Charles Walker, and he is listed on the Imperial War Museum’s Lives of the First World War website.

 GRO (England & Wales) Index: Births, Deaths

 Diocese of Chester Parish Baptisms (Find My Past): Christ Church, Macclesfield

 British Royal Navy Seamen 1899-1924 (Find My Past)